Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # Compiling Parallel Symbolic Execution with Continuations (Artifact)

-This repository is the artifact for the ICSE 2023 paper "[Compiling Parallel Symbolic Execution with Continuations](#)".
+This repository is the artifact for the ICSE 2023 paper *Compiling Parallel Symbolic Execution with Continuations*.
 The artifact implements the symbolic-execution compiler [GenSym](https://github.com/Generative-Program-Analysis/GenSym) and provides instructions and benchmarks to reproduce the empirical experiments reported in